Updated on: November 8, 2024

 Norton also has the best antivirus-bundled password manager on the market.
 The password manager offers 256-bit AES encryption, password health auditing, multi-device sync, a password generator, and auto-saving and auto-filling capabilities.
 While Norton’s password manager is great, it’s not as feature-rich as standalone password managers like 1Password.
 Nevertheless, it provides all the basic password management features, and they all work as advertised.

 I’m also a fan of Norton’s VPN, which comes with a strict no-logs policy, unlimited data, a user-friendly interface, and good streaming speeds.
-In my testing, it worked with Netflix and Amazon Prime without any major slowdown on my notebook, but my colleague in the US couldn’t get it to work with Hulu and Disney+ (standalone VPNs like ExpressVPN work reliably with all major streaming platforms).
-That said, Norton’s VPN is still one of the best antivirus-bundled VPNs on the market, and it offers great peace of mind when using your notebook to connect to public Wi-Fi.
+In my testing, it worked with Netflix and Amazon Prime without any major slowdown on my notebook, but it can’t reliably access Disney+ (standalone VPNs like ExpressVPN work reliably with all major streaming platforms).
+That said, Norton’s VPN is still one of the best antivirus-bundled VPNs on the market, and it offers great peace of mind when you’re using your notebook to connect to public Wi-Fi.

 Norton’s 360 Deluxe, which costs $49.99 / year*, provides all the features outlined above and covers up to 5 devices.
 The entry-level Antivirus Plus, which costs $29.99 / year*, is Norton’s most basic plan and is worth considering if you use just one notebook and don’t need the VPN, dark web monitoring, or parental controls.
 Meanwhile, if you’re based in the US, you can go for the Norton 360 with LifeLock plans, which start at $99.99 / year* and add on identity theft protection.
 Every Norton plan comes with a risk-free 60-day money-back guarantee.